dgoscn/todoapp/README.md

 ## Final Considerations

 I did not implemented a *Private* and *Public* list using Login or Sign in methods!
-But, you can check the simple functionalities from the system using which was required; Ajax, Postgres, Rails & Tests.
+But, you can check the simple functionalities from the system which was required as Ajax, Postgres, Rails & Tests.